 It can feel daunting to meet these needs but don’t get focused on numbers — just increasing calcium sources.
 Big A does not drink milk or eat cheese (unless on pizza or melted in something).
 I think it’s important to bring kids into the process and explain the importance of calcium during growth.
 This way, when they are making their own food choices, they can consider calcium-rich foods.
 Here’s a link to the 2015 Dietary Guidelines calcium sources and some tips below.
-I plan to send a printable calcium chart in my next newsletter so if you are interested sign up here.
 The International Osteoporosis Foundation also has a calcium calculator and downloadable app.

 1) Print out calcium sources and explain the why behind increased needs without scaring the child.
 (Most kids are not concerned with getting osteoporosis down the line but they benefit from understanding they are building strong bones and it helps them no matter what they do).

 2) Choose some key calcium sources the children wants to include with meals.